san51189/generator-cg-gas/README.md

 Release History
 -------------
+* 24/10/2014 - v3.2.1 - Fork from cg-angular, main refactor to cg-gas for Sass and Gulp, new subgenerator architecture
 * 7/6/2014 - v3.1.2 - Fix for directive template URLs with backslashes on Windows.
 * 6/10/2014 - v3.1.1 - Fix for backslashes being used in injected routes/tags on subgenerators.
 * 5/1/2014 - v3.1.0 - New subgenerators for modules and modals.
 Replaced grunt-contrib-jasmine with grunt-karma.
 Karma allows us to test against actual browsers other than PhantomJS.